rdammkoehler/Lettuce-StringReverser.py/README.md

 ## Start with your feature file

 Create a feature file.
 Lettuce feature files are pretty much identical to Gherkin feature files used in Cucumber.
+This process is very similar to Test Driving code, however we will use the Gherkin-like syntax that Lettuce uses.
+This is a simple format in which we describe features using the keywords _Feature:_ and _Scenario:_.
+A feature is made up of one or more scenarios.
+Each scenario is made up of statements in the form _Given_, _When_, _Then_.
+Note that a _Feature:_ is followed by its name and optionally a description.
+A _Scenario:_ is follwed by its name and optionally a description.
+You may have more than one _Given_, _When_, or _Then_.

+Later we will discuss other techniques for specifying Scenarios.
+However, we will start with something simple first.

 Put the following text in your feature file